akhil-arun/Url-Shortener/README.md

 # URL Shortener
-I implemented this project using Python as the langauge, and Flask as the framework.
+I implemented this API using Python as the langauge, and Flask as the framework.
 I also made a database using SQLite to keep track of the mappings from the encoded url to the original url.